andreaferretti/rosencrantz/README.md

 )
 ```

-### Writing custom handlers
+## Writing custom handlers

 Sometimes, the need arises to write handlers that perform a little more custom
 logic than those shown above.
 For those cases, Rosencrantz provides a few
-procedures and templates that help creating your handlers.
+procedures and templates (under `rosencrantz/custom`) that help creating
+your handlers.

 * `getRequest(p)`, where `p` is a `proc(req: ref Request): Handler`.
 This
   allows you to access the whole `Request` object, and as such allows more